 Plan Your Trip Strategically

 The first step is choosing a destination that aligns with your budget.
 Opt for less expensive regions and countries.
 Southeast Asia, Central America, South America, Eastern Europe, and the Balkans are very budget-friendly locations.
+Check out flights from Auckland to Phuket as well for cheap options.
 Also, avoid peak seasons when prices spike.
 Travel during the off-season when airfare and lodging are cheaper.

 Additionally, keep your itinerary flexible.
 Booking activities and transport far in advance locks you into plans and prices.
 Remaining flexible allows you to take advantage of deals and change plans to control costs.